Dior: Expansion, and death of Christian Dior

 Also in 1950, Christian Dior was the exclusive designer of Marlene Dietrich's dresses in the Alfred Hitchcock film Stage Fright.
 In 1951, Dior released his first book, Je Suis Couturier (I am a Couturier) through publishers Editions du Conquistador.
 Despite the company's strong European following, more than half of its revenue was generated in the United States by this time.
 Christian Dior Models Limited was created in London in 1952.
 An agreement was made between the Sydney label House of Youth for Christian Dior New York models.
 Los Gobelinos in Santiago, Chile, made an agreement with Dior for Christian Dior Paris Haute Couture.
 The first Dior shoe line was launched in 1953 with the aid of Roger Vivier.
 The company operated firmly established locations in Mexico, Cuba, Canada, and Italy by the end of 1953.
 As popularity of Dior goods grew, so did counterfeiting.
-This illegal business was supported by women who could not afford the luxury goods.

 By the mid-1950s, the House of Dior operated a well-respected fashion empire.
-The first Dior boutique was established in 1954 at 9 Counduit Street.
+The first Dior boutique was established in 1954 at 9 Conduit Street.
 In honour of Princess Margaret and the Duchess of Marlborough, a Dior fashion show was held at the Blenheim Palace in 1954 as well.
 Christian Dior launched more highly successful fashion lines between the years of 1954 and 1957.
 However, none came as close to the profound effect of the New Look.
 Dior opened the Grande Boutique on the corner between Avenue Montaigne and Rue François Ier in 1955.
 The first Dior lipstick was also released in 1955.
 100,000 garments had been sold by the time of the company's 10th anniversary in 1956.
 Actress Ava Gardner had 14 dresses created for her in 1956 by Christian Dior for the Mark Robson film The Little Hut.

-Christian Dior appeared on the cover of TIME dated 4 March 1957.
-The designer soon afterwards died from a third heart attack on 24 October 1957.
-The captivating impact of Dior's creative fashion genius earned him recognition as one of history's greatest fashion figures.
+Christian Dior appeared on the cover of Time dated 4 March 1957.
+The designer died from a third heart attack on 24 October 1957.
+The impact of Dior's creative fashion genius earned him recognition as one of history's greatest fashion figures.
 Kevin Almond for Contemporary Fashion wrote that "by the time Dior died his name had become synonymous with taste and luxury."

+Throughout his career, Christian Dior's designs were worn by notable figures such as First Lady Jacqueline Bouvier Kennedy, Elizabeth Taylor, Edith Piaf, and Rita Hayworth, Marlene Dietrich, Princess Margaret, and Jennifer Jones reflecting his influence across Hollywood and European high society.